Need to know

 - Ask your friends and family if they can recommend a surgeon.

 - Armed with a list of names, make some calls.
 Be insistent and ask for a ballpark figure if the receptionist can't give you exact out-of-pocket costs for the surgery.
 Also check on the out-of-pocket costs for the consultation and any tests or other procedures likely to be done in the surgeon's rooms.

-- One option might be to travel for treatment if you live in a geographical area with high costs, such as a regional area.
+- One option might be to travel for treatment if you live in a geographical area with high costs, such as a capital city or remote area.

 At the specialist

-- Talk about costs early on and explain to the surgeon if the costs are unaffordable for you.
+- Talk about costs early on and explain to the surgeon if the costs aren't affordable for you.

 - If your specialist says they're unable to charge you under your health fund's gap scheme, ask if they would accept another health fund's gap scheme.

 - If you transfer from one health fund to another, they can't apply waiting periods for differences between medical gap schemes.
-But be careful to choose a policy that has the same cover level (for example, not one with a higher or lower excess) and covers the treatment you're scheduled for.
+But be careful: you should choose a policy that has the same cover level (e.g. not one with a higher or lower excess) and covers the treatment you're scheduled for.
 Also, make sure the new fund has an agreement with the hospital your specialist uses.
-The CHOICE health insurance finder will help you find the best funds and policies for you.
-Our score includes a rating on the fund's gap performance.

 - Ask for a quote in writing.